-Dengg [1993] demonstrated in a barotropic flat bottom model that the turn of the coastline away from the western boundary current can induce separation, provided that the current is highly inertial and that noslip boundary conditions are prescribed.
+Dengg [1993] demonstrated in a barotropic flat bottom model that the turn of the coastline away from the western boundary current can induce separation, provided that the current is highly inertial and that no-slip boundary conditions are prescribed.
 The key process was the production of positive relative vorticity along the coast and its subsequent advection to the separation point via nonlinear terms in the vorticity equation.
 Marshall and Tansley [2001] and Munday and Marshall [2005] have related these results to the generation of flow deceleration and an adverse pressure gradient.
-They show that the $\beta$ -effect acts to accelerate a western boundary current and can suppress its separation.
-Thus there is a critical coastline curvature needed to overcome the accelerating influence of the $\beta$ -effect in order for separation to occur. Özgökmen et al. [1997] extended the works of Dengg [1993] and Thompson [1995] to baroclinic flows with bottom topography and coastline orientation by exploring the joint effects of (i) wind forcing, (ii) bottom topography, and (iii) inertia on the midlatitude jet separation in a two-layer quasigeostrophic model.
-The sensitivity of the separation latitude to the meridional structure of the wind stress distribution was first investigated in a series of no-slip experiments with a simplified wedge-shaped coastline and with a flat bottom.
-In all cases, the separation latitude was found to be strongly dependent upon the position of the maximum wind stress curl (Figure 5).
+They show that the B effect acts to accelerate a western boundary current and can suppress its separation.
+Thus, there is a critical coastline curvature needed to overcome the accelerating influence of the β effect in order for separation to occur. Özgökmen et al. [1997] extended the works of Dengg [1993] and Thompson [1995] to baroclinic flows with bottom topography and coastline orientation by exploring the joint effects of (1) wind forcing, (2) bottom topography, and (3) inertia on the mid-latitude jet separation in a two-layer quasi-geostrophic model.
+The sensitivity of the separation latitude to the meridional structure of the wind stress distribution was first investigated in a series of no-slip experiments with a simplified wedge-shaped coast-line and with a flat bottom.
+In all cases, the separation latitude was found to be strongly dependent on the position of the maximum wind stress curl (Figure 5).